oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 <h2 align="center" style="margin-top:-10px">The Geospatial Neighborhood Analysis Visualizer</h2>

 `GEOSNAP-VIZ` has a highly interactive and dynamic user-interface that makes it easier to explore, model, analyze, and visualize the social and spatial dynamics of neighborhoods.
 GEOSNAP-VIZ visualizes not only data from census and American communisty survey (ACS), but also results of several spatial statistcs that help to study spatiotemporal neighborhood changes.
-Here is the list of a sptial and statistical analysis geosnap-viz provides:
+Here is the list of sptial and statistical analyses that `GEOSNAP-VIZ` provides:

 - Clustering with Affinity Propagation
 - Clustering with Gaussian Mixture Model